Skip to main content

 Does this work with Jetty in Kubernetes?

 Yes.
-Run the JMX Scraper as a sidecar container in the same pod.
-Set OTEL_JMX_SERVICE_URL to service:jmx:rmi:///jndi/rmi:// localhost:1099/jmxrmi since both containers share the pod network.
-No firewall rules needed for intra-pod communication.
+Run the JMX Scraper as a sidecar in the same pod and set OTEL_JMX_SERVICE_URL to service:jmx:rmi:///jndi/rmi://localhost:1099/jmxrmi - both containers share the pod network, so no firewall rules are needed for intra-pod communication.

 What's Next?